Can’t get enough of Cracker Barrel’s Fried Apples? Make them at home with this copycat recipe!

-Though this dish may seem simple, there are a few ways to make sure that it comes out perfect every time!
+Here are a few tips and tricks to make sure your apples come out perfect every time!

 - A great and easy way to make these fried apples is to use a slow cooker!
 Combine everything in the pot and stir well before cooking on high for two hours.

 - Check that the apples are done with a paring knife.
 You shouldn’t feel any resistance when you poke with the knife.

 - Double the recipe!
 These fried apples are gobbled up fast.

 🍏 What are the Best Types of Apples for Fried Apples?